DongChuanming/MSEP/README.md

 1. Preprocessing (PP)

-The goal is mainly segmente the text in medical documents into sentences.
+The goal is mainly to segmente the text in medical documents into sentences.
 Use model of your choice to realise this step.
 Our team also developped a package to realise the text preprocessing based on the quality of our text resources : https://gitlab.com/ltsi-dms/data-science/recherche-developpement/segmentation-de-phrases.git

 2. Document selection (S1)

-Only performed when all medical documents in your data warehouse can not be peocessed at once.
+Only performed when all medical documents in your data warehouse can not be processed at once.
 Select a reasonable number of documents based on your criteria.

 3. Pre-annotation (PA)